AnthonyTechnologies/python-styleguide/examples.md

 print(f"Result: {result}")
 ```

-By following these guidelines, you can create examples that effectively demonstrate the functionality of your library and help users understand how to use it in their own projects.
+By following these guidelines, developers can create examples that effectively demonstrate library functionality and help users understand how to apply it in their own projects.